 This course presents quadratic, absolute value, polynomial, rational, exponential, and logarithmic functions and their graphs.
 It also includes a study of inequalities, system of equations, and matrices (graphing calculator required).
-Prerequisite: Grade of C or better in MTH 0013 (Intermediate Algebra); or an Enhanced ACT math score of 19 or above; or an ASSET score of 39 or above in Intermediate Algebra; or a Compass score of 41 or above in Intermediate Algebra.
+Prerequisite: Grade of "C" or better in MTH 0013 (Intermediate Algebra); or equivalent placement test score.
 (ACTS Equivalency Course ID - MATH 1103).